 In comparison with other fuels (such as gasoline and diesel), CNG is considered the cleanest form of fossil fuel energy source with significantly less greenhouse gas emissions per unit of energy.
-In promoting environmental sustainability, AMH seeks to expand the use of such cleaner forms of energy in Singapore and is looking to expand into the liquefied natural gas ("LNG") business which is even cleaner and safer than CNG.
+In promoting environmental sustainability, AMH seeks to expand the use of such cleaner forms of energy in Singapore including liquefied natural gas ("LNG") business which is even cleaner and safer than CNG.